 Reading, PA 19612-6052

 A Nutrition Services associate will contact you for your meal choices.
 Your meal will be delivered to your room.
-If your doctor ordered a special meal plan for you, Nutrition staff will help you select foods that fit you meal plan.
+If your doctor ordered a special meal plan for you, Nutrition staff will help you select foods that fit your meal plan.

 With MyTowerHealth, you can:

 To activate your account, call the MyTowerHealth Help Desk at 484-628-6924 to request an instant activation email or ask for one during your next office visit.
-Then visit MyTowerHealth.org, click on the blue “Sign Up Now” button under “New User?” and enter the information requested, along with the activation code provided by the MyTowerHealth HelpDesk.
+Then visit mytowerhealth.org, click on the blue “Sign Up Now” button under “New User?” and enter the information requested, along with the activation code provided by the MyTowerHealth Help Desk.

-Personal care items, such as contact lenses, eyeglasses, hearing aids and dentures, can be stored in your bedside stand when not in use.
+Personal care items, such as contact lenses, eyeglasses, hearing aids, and dentures, can be stored in your bedside stand when not in use.
 Please do not put them on your bed or food tray to help avoid them being lost or damaged.
-Leave valuables like jewelry or cash at home, or give them to a trusted relative or friend to watch over.
+Leave valuables like jewelry or cash at home or give them to a trusted relative or friend to watch over.
 Reading Hospital cannot be responsible for replacing personal belongings.

 These items are not allowed: